faithvoid/script.cortanaserverbrowser/README.md

 ## Features:
 - See XLink Kai and Insignia matches in an instant with a friendly, easy-to-use pop-up window!
-- Comes with "Insignia Connection Test", a utility which makes sure your DNS is correctly set to Insignia's.
+- See a game popping off that you really want to join?
+Click on the game information to locate your game directory and you'll be able to immediately launch into that game any time you're in the browser!
 - Toast (pop-up) notifications for new Insignia sessions, which can be enabled/disabled in the Insignia Settings menu!
 Now you'll never have to worry about missing a match!
+- Comes with "Insignia Connection Test", a utility which makes sure your DNS is correctly set to Insignia's.

 ## Bugs:
 - You tell me.